open-contracting/pelican-backend/docs/tasks/datasets.rst

 Create a dataset.

 --previous-dataset INTEGER  ID of previous dataset for time-based checks.
---sample INTEGER            Number of compiled releases to extract.
+--sample INTEGER            Number of compiled releases to import.

 .. _manage-remove: